Rolex Bracelets: The Ultimate Guide to Rolex Bracelets

 Rolex bracelets: Gay Frères acquired by Rolex

-After having supplied Rolex with bracelets for its watches for several decades, Rolex acquired the company in 1998 to support Rolex’s mission of making the production process of its watches more seamless, to get a greater control throughout the manufacturing process, and to decrease the production cost.
+After having supplied Rolex with bracelets for its watches for several decades, Rolex acquired the company in 1998 to support Rolex’s mission of making the production process of its watches more seamless, to get greater control throughout the manufacturing process, and decrease production cost.
 With the increased production of Rolex watches, and thus the orders of bracelets from Gay Frères, the acquisition of the company made sense.

 - Oyster bracelet

 All of these bracelets have different designs, but most importantly is that they have different purposes.
 Some of the bracelets are dressier, while other bracelets are sportier and more robust.

 The metal of the bracelet can be seen in the reference number of the watch.
 By looking at the Rolex reference number of a particular model, you will be able to tell which metal the watch (and thus the bracelet) is made of.
 The metal can be seen in the last digit of the reference.
 What the last digit doesn’t tell you, however, is if the watch has a leather strap (and technically also a rubber strap).

 - = White Gold Filled or Stainless Steel & Platinum